kubafeqt/OneTab-Order/README.md

 4. Copy all text from the RichTextBox and paste it to import back into OneTab.

-## 🤖 AI Assistance
+## AI Assistance

 This project was made possible with the help of advanced AI tools, including **GPT-4.1/4.0**, **Gemini 2.5 Pro**, and **Claude Sonnet 3.7 Thinking**, which supported various aspects of software implementation and problem-solving.

 Their contributions included:
 - Writing optimal methods for problem-solving and assisting with debugging methods.
-- Enhancing and refining documentation for better clarity and usability.
+- Enhancing and refining readme file for better clarity.

 Special thanks to these AI systems for their role in bringing this project to life!